 Today’s investment winners can become tomorrow’s losers.
 But is a globally diversified portfolio still the ultimate antidote to this constant uncertainty?

 Comparing the S&P 500 Index and MSCI World Index is a smart way to educate yourself on the differences between investing in the U.S. vs. the entire developed world.
-Both indexes have historically delivered excellent returns, but choosing between them involves a trade-off and a role of the dice.
-The S&P 500 represents the strength of the U.S. but is geographically concentrated; the MSCI World has a global outlook but risks being spread too thinly.
+Both indexes have historically delivered excellent returns, but choosing between them involves a trade-off and a role of the dice: The S&P 500 represents the strength of the U.S. financial markets but is geographically concentrated; the MSCI World has a global outlook but risks being spread too thinly.
 Which one should you pick then?

-When deciding between the S&P 500 and the MSCI World, the question investors need to ask themselves is whether they think international (incl. the U.S.) or U.S.-only stocks are the better long-term investment.
+When deciding between the S&P 500 and the MSCI World, the question investors need to ask themselves is whether they think international (incl.
+U.S.) or U.S.-only stocks are the better long-term investment.
 The strong outperformance of the U.S. market in recent decades makes diversification a bitter pill to swallow, and the case for investing internationally hasn’t exactly been obvious over the past several years.

 Still, the accomplishments of U.S. stocks over international stocks are not without historical precedent.
 A peek into the past reveals that market winners tend to rotate between regions over time.
 Historically, periods of outperformance have been followed by a reversal to the mean.1 The case of Japan, the most famous example of this phenomenon, serves as a stark reminder that even the most triumphant markets can experience a reversal of fortune.

 The language used to discuss international and U.S. stocks is heavily biased towards the U.S. perspective and can be confusing for non-U.S. investors.
 In English-language literature and online discussions, the term “domestic” often means the U.S. market, while “international” means everything else.
 It’s not very fitting, but worth keeping in mind.